normanpal/palnorman/README.md

 This repository was created using the Udesly Adapter

 2023.05.17
-- Added /admin to Disallows in robots.txt
+- Updated Robots.txt with /admin disallow

 2023.04.30
 - Updated Robots.txt with /401, /404 and /adatvedelem disallows